MaterializeInc/materialize/doc/user/content/overview/delta-joins.md

 The absence of `LIMIT 10` from the query is just how TPC-H defines things.
 In the interest of clarity we are going to work on the core of the query, without the `ORDER BY` or elided `LIMIT`.
 The query is a three-way join between `customer`, `orders`, and `lineitem`, followed by a reduction.
 The reduction keys seem to be three random fields, but notice that `l_orderkey = o_orderkey`, where `o_orderkey` is a primary key for `orders`; we are producing an aggregate for each order.

 Materialize provides a [TPC-H load generator source](/sql/create-source/load-generator/#creating-a-tpch-load-generator), so you can follow along and recreate this example as we go.
 To follow along, you will need access to Materialize as well as a Postgres client like `psql` to submit queries.
-By default, all of this computation will happen in the `default` cluster on a replica called `r1`.
+By default, all of this computation will happen in the `default` cluster on a `2xsmall` sized replica called `r1`.
 We'll be using the scale-factor 1 static dataset, but you can try different configurations, and the same conclusions will hold.

 ```sql
 CREATE SOURCE tpch